juxor/afaq/markdown/secI4.md

 available for it).
 This would result in the demand falling with respect to the current supply (as indicated by requests from other syndicates and to maintain buffer stock levels).
-Thus a general message has been sent across the economy that copper has become (relatively) scare and syndicate plans have changed in light of this information.
+Thus a general message has been sent across the economy that copper has become (relatively) scarce and syndicate plans have changed in light of this information.
 No central planner made these decisions nor was money required to facilitate them.
-We have a decentralised, non-market system based on the free exchange of products between self-governing associations.
+We have a decentralised, non-market system based on the free distribution of products between self-governing associations.

-Looking at the wider picture, the question of how to response to this change in supply/requests for copper presents itself.
+Looking at the wider picture, the question of how to respond to this change in supply/requests for copper presents itself.
 The copper syndicate federation and cross-industry syndicate federations have regular meetings and the question of the changes in the copper situation present themselves and they must consider how to response to these changes.
 Part of this is to determine